 Food Sources of EPA & DHA: Fatty fish such as salmon, tuna, cod, mackerel, herring and sardines.

 L-tryptophan is a precursor to serotonin.
 Therefore, not having enough of this amino acid available can cause a decrease in brain serotonin production.
-L-tryptophan also suppresses sugar cravings, another driver of depression.
+L-tryptophan is also known to suppress sugar cravings, another driver of depression.
 Like Omega-3’s, L-tryptophan is an essential nutrient that we need to obtain through a well-balanced diet.

 Food Sources: Bananas, beef, beans, dairy products, fish, legumes, lentils, oats, sesame seeds, soybeans.